-I have significant experience in a range of areas, especially the assessment of defendants in criminal cases.
-I have also carried out work directly for the Parliamentary and Health Service Ombudsman, the Parole Board, the First Tier Tribunal (Mental Health) and have delivered in-house training to the Mental Health Casework Section of HM Prison and Probation Service.
+I have significant experience in a range of areas, especially the assessment of defendants in criminal cases, personal injury and clinical negligence cases.
+I have also carried out work for and provided opinion to the Parliamentary and Health Service Ombudsman, the Parole Board, the Upper Tribunal (Tax and Chancery Chamber), First Tier Tribunal (Mental Health), HM Coroners, professional disciplinary hearings (in relation to healthcare professionals, solicitors and police officers) an ecclesiastical court and I delivered in-house training to the Mental Health Casework Section of HM Prison and Probation Service.

 • Fitness to plead and stand trial – including contested fitness to plead hearings